darksolitaire9-hub/multiLanguage-weather-etl/README.md

     ```
 - **Check toolchain versions** after rebuild:
     ```
-    python --version && uv --version && R --version && julia --version && airflow version && git --version
+    python --version && uv --version && R --version && julia --version && airflow version && git --version && ffmpeg -version && gh --version
     ```
 - **After CLI or config changes:**
     Reload VS Code (`Ctrl+Shift+P` → “Reload Window”) to fix any Source Control/UI sync problems.
 - **Set Git identity** before first commit—keeps history clean (see above).
 - **Document every new issue and solution in this README**—future you will thank present you!
+- **Switch from pip to uv was my own research/experiment, not an AI suggestion.**

+- **.gitignore ensures reproducibility and clean repo:**
+    Ignores Airflow runtime, database files, ETL outputs, media artifacts (mp4, mp3, jpg, etc), Jupyter/R/Julia/Python build files, and temp/editor logs.
+Only source code, essential configs, and versioned DAGs are tracked.

 ---

 ## 🚦 The Ongoing Experiment

 This repo is more than just running code—it’s a documentation and learning experiment guided by curiosity, iteration, and AI support.
 As more data pipelines, bugs, or workflow improvements show up, you’ll find the journey, solutions, and libraries described here.

 **If you want to learn, contribute, or just follow along—fork, PR, or just read and remix these lessons!**

 ---

 _Created and updated as a log of curiosity-driven, AI-assisted discovery.
 This file will grow with every milestone, bug, and breakthrough._

+---

+## 🗓️ [2025-10-29] Update: ffmpeg, GitHub CLI, and .gitignore Improvements

+**What changed today:**
+- **ffmpeg** is now reproducibly installed in the devcontainer for programmatic media, audio, image, and ETL pipeline tasks.
+- **GitHub CLI (`gh`)** is installed for seamless repo management directly in the terminal/Codespace.
+- **.gitignore expanded:** Now robustly ignores Airflow dbs, logs, outputs, ETL and media artifacts, temp/editor system files, and all common multi-language project build/test artifacts.
+- **Full rebuild tested:** All installs, verification steps, and CLI tools confirmed working after container rebuild.
+- **Documentation/logging best practice:** This dated entry records the milestone and rationale for reproducibility and streamlined collaboration.

+**Verification performed:**
+- ffmpeg -version
+- gh --version
+- ffmpeg -f lavfi -i testsrc=duration=1:size=320x240:rate=30 test_ffmpeg.mp4
+- ls -lh test_ffmpeg.mp4

+*Note: The switch to uv for Python was my choice, not AI-suggested!*